adityajain15/cincityApp/post.md

 colored labels.

 (This is where the table goes)

-> NOTE: these shapes all look the same size to me!!!
-And is it linear size or
-> area?!

-> NOTE: don't say "on the right", as it might not be, depending on screen size?

 This visualization shows a dataset with four dimensions.
 Each of these dimensions is visualized in a different way, using size, symbols and location.